8base/old-documentation/8base-console/platform-tools/data-builder.md

 <small>For more information on views, [check this out](https://www.w3schools.com/sql/sql_view.asp).</small>

 ## Fields
-8base offers all database field types required for building software - and some!
-Fields with the type File, Smart, and others have extended capabilities that streamline specific tasks - such as managing file/image uploads and validating addresses and phone numbers.
+8base offers all database field types required for building software—and then some!
+Fields with the type File, Smart, and others have extended capabilities that streamline specific tasks, such as managing file/image uploads and validating addresses and phone numbers.

 ### Creating Fields
 Every field gets defined on a table and requires a *name* and a *type*.
 Field names must be unique on the table, irresepective of their type.
-Once a new field has been created, a configurations modal will appear allowing for further customizations - each being specific to the field *type*.
+Once a new field has been created, a configurations modal will appear allowing for further customizations—each being specific to the field *type*.

 ### Updating Fields
 Fields are easily updated using the same interface used to create them.
-Updates to attributes like the field's *name* - and even *type* in some cases - are changed in real-time, while changes configurations must be saved.
+Updates to attributes like the field's *name*—and even *type* in some cases—are changed in real-time, while changes to configurations must be saved.
 If 8base detects an issue with the change being made, an alert will be display with instructions to remedy the issue.

 ![Updating fields in the Data Builder](../../.gitbook/assets/data-builder-field-update.png)

 ### Deleting Fields
-The "X" found on the right side of a field's name input gets clicked to delete a table.
+To delete a field, click the "X" found on the right side of the field's name.
 A confirmation modal that requires the field name to be typed in appears when attempting to delete a field.
 Deleted tables **cannot** be restored and any existing data be lost.

 ### Field Types
-8base offer 8 field types that can be configured to fit almost any data requirement.
+8base offers 8 field types that can be configured to fit almost any data requirement.

 #### Text
 For storing *String* data.